Buying Property in Turkey: Residency and Citizenship Questions

 1: The Property Market

 Many foreigners turn to Turkey because property prices are low.
 Roughly 15 years ago, the government also encouraged new build developments to rejuvenate and revive a stagnant market with low-quality housing.
 The result is an abundance of properties for sale including luxury villas, prestigious penthouses with sea-view, open-plan townhouses, furnished flats and much more.
 The first step after deciding on a budget is to choose the location and what type of property to buy.
-Maybe you would like a beachfront apartment, a bungalow village house, a duplex facing a marina, or a renovated mansion in a tranquil location.
+Maybe you would like a beachfront apartment, a traditional bungalow village house, a duplex facing a marina, or a renovated mansion in a tranquil location.
 There are plenty of residential properties in most towns or villages, so take your time.
+Wherther a luxury villa or any different property for sale in Turkey, visit our pages for detailed information.

 We assist homebuyers with our vast range of property for sale in all areas of Turkey.
 Browse the portfolio that includes photos, locations and home features and use the enquiry form to receive more details via email or arrange a viewing.
 Once you find your dream home, that is when we take over.
 As your property agent, we bring buyers and sellers together to negotiate if desired, make the deposit, and sign contracts.
 We also assist with opening a bank account, getting a tax number, and organising the appraisal and valuation.
 We also advise on legal fees and closing costs before you finally sign for your deed at the land registry.
 Should you want it, we can also advise on property management, such as paying bills, and how to earn a rental income if you wish to join the buy-to-let housing market.
 Read more about the home-buying process in Turkey.